How to get to Suluban beach Uluwatu

 GO SURFING AT BLUE POINT ULUWATU

-The most popular water sports at this beach is without a doubt surfing.
-You will see surfers everywhere, and that’s for a reason… The Uluwatu Surf is a very famous left-hand barreling reef break at Blue Point Uluwatu.
-This particular spot can be surfed on all tides, but it typically breaks best on a mid to low tide.
-Uluwatu Beach is home to many international surf events each year that attracts professional surfers from all around the world.
-The best months to surf at Suluban Beach is in the dry season from May to October.
-The surf here works best in offshore winds from the east and the ideal swell direction is from the south-west.
+The most popular water sports to do at this beach is without a doubt surfing.
+You will see surfers everywhere, and that’s for a reason… The Uluwatu Surf is a very popular reef break at Blue Point Uluwatu.
+This particular spot can be surfed on all tides, but it is at its best on a mid to low tide.
+The best months for surfing at Suluban Beach is from May to October during Bali’s dry season.

-Not only is Suluban Beach one of the top things to do in Uluwatu, but a sunset drink at Single Fin Bali Uluwatu is absolutely a must do.
-Every day of the week Single Fin Uluwatu offers beers, snacks, live music and the best views overlooking the Indian Ocean.
-But, Single Fin Bar is best renowned for its famous ‘Sunday Sessions’ on the top of Uluwatu Cliff where resident and international DJs play hourly long live sets.
-It has people flocking to down Uluwatu Beach just to experience a Sunday session at Single Fin.
+A sunset drink at Single Fin Bali Uluwatu is an absolute must do when you’re in Uluwatu.
+Every day of the week Single Fin Uluwatu offers great vibes with drinks, live music and the best views on the Indian Ocean and sunset.
+But, Single Fin Bar is most renowned for their ‘Sunday Sessions’ when DJs are playing live sets.
 So if you’re around on a Sunday, you can’t miss Single Fin!
 But make sure to get there early as it can get super crowded.

 Other spots you can’t miss in Uluwatu

-Uluwatu has some really nice other places to explore.
+There are some really nice other places to explore in Uluwatu.
 Don’t forget to put these spots on your Uluwatu itinerary: